JuliaLang/www.julialang.org/blog/_posts/2014-08-09-juliacon-opening-session.md

 ### Pontus Stenetorp — Natural Language Processing with Julia

 Pontus Stenetorp is a Japan Society for the Promotion of Science Postdoctoral Research Fellow at the University of Tokyo working in the areas of machine learning and natural language processing (NLP).
-In this talk, Pontus describes his recent experience in learning Julia and how Julia and its community have helped in his implementing a transition-based dependency parser in Julia..
+In this talk, Pontus describes his recent experience in learning Julia and how Julia and its community have helped in his implementing a transition-based dependency parser in Julia.

 YouTube Link: http://youtu.be/OrFxjE44COc